MatthewKearns19/AutoTrust_User_Testing_Workspace/README.md

   Make sure you have specified the correct `<chromedriver>` path in the `<variables.py>` to match where you have specified chromedriver as a Jenkins environment variable.
-For example on local Jenkins, you can define the path to your local chromedriver installation as a Jenkins environment variable.
+For example, on local Jenkins you can define the path to your local chromedriver installation as a Jenkins environment variable.
   Of course Windows chromedriver path will be different to Linux as mentioned previously.
 Additionally, you do not have to use chromdriver, you can research